 Lying, cheating, and stealing.

-It’s not a victimless crime.
+These are not victimless crimes.
 A single scam can destroy a company, devastate families by wiping out their life savings, or cost investors billions of dollars (or even all three).
 Today’s fraud schemes are more sophisticated than ever, and the FBI is dedicated to using its skills to track down the culprits and stop scams before they start.